hkverma/litendb/README.md

 Query 6 - 32ms
 Query 5 - 2.4s (numMaps = 6 or 3 or 1)

+12/23/2020
+Completed end-2-end demo with Arrow and Tenalytics demo.

-#### Tasks TODO
+#### Discoveries

-* Do broadcast of inverse maps (Can we reduce 3.2 sec further for 6 parallel threads).
+* Broadcast of inverse maps (Can we reduce 3.2 sec further for 6 parallel threads).
 Broadcast on same VM should have no impact.
 It is only across nodes that this matters.

-* Add python bindings to work with Jupyter notebook.
-Tie it with Arrow and Pandas.
+#### Tasks TODO

+* Use Ray to add clusters - Use Ray and Object Library for a scaleout demo.

 * Add event IDs in the message.
 Also add context for each user.

 * Inverse map - get the arrays where zones exist instead of traversing

-* Hash look up into the values

-* Query6 and Query5 comparisons with Spark

-* Add logging and clean up code

-* Multi-threaded and thread-pool implementation analysis

 * Use Ray & Dask type clusters with Python bindings for a single VM node